Esper89/Subnautica-TerrainPatcher/README.md

 the extensions) into the `load-order.txt` file.
 If you have multiple terrain patches that conflict with each other, changing the load order usually won't fix broken terrain—the terrain patches are likely just incompatible.

+Terrain Patcher interoperates with [Nautilus] if it's installed, but does not require Nautilus to function.

 ### Game Version